 If you’re thinking about dental implants to replace a missing tooth or several missing teeth, you may have some questions.
 Here at Lion Dental Centre in Stourbridge, these are ten dental implant questions we hear every day:

-Dental implants are a titanium post that we place into your jaw bone to replace the missing root of a lost tooth.
-Once the oral implant is in place, we fit something called an abutment on to it before attaching a prosthetic tooth on the abutment.
+Dental implants are titanium posts that we place into your jawbone to replace the missing root of a lost tooth.
+Once the oral implant is in place, we fit something called an abutment onto it before attaching a prosthetic tooth to the abutment.
 Over a period of months, before the prosthetic tooth is fitted, your jaw bone will grow or ossify around the titanium implant to hold it in place.

 Dental implants have an excellent safety record and are widely tolerated by the majority of people, although outcomes can vary depending on where the implant is placed in your jaw.
 That being said 98% of implants are successful.

 As mentioned above, most people are suitable candidates for dental implants.
 One barrier to having implants can be if you have experienced bone loss, which would make it hard to place the implant.
 However, even this can be resolved in most cases with a bone graft.